64 Walkway Ideas

-9. DIY Garden Walkway Ideas
+9. Crafting DIY Garden Footways

-A great garden path idea should fit your budget, décor, and DIY skill set.
+A great garden path idea should fit your budget, decor, and DIY skill set.
 Even if you don’t consider yourself a DIY expert, many of the garden path ideas shared here are good for expanding your skills.
 Just about anyone can lay a simple concrete paver walkway, or prepare a gravel path.
 In the backyard, you can practice without worrying about a perfect result.

 Even if you decide to hire a mason to lay a brick or concrete path, there are still ways you can get involved in the work.
 You can clear the sod yourself, then finish the landscaping after the walkway’s completion.
 Talk to your mason or contractor and ask if there are other tasks you can do to minimize his or her time on the job.

 If you want to DIY from scratch, make sure you thoroughly research the best types of materials for your climate.
 Then decide how formal or casual you want your path to be.
 This video presents options for DIY walkways and explains what’s involved with path preparation.
-Watch and learn how to install a stone path yourself in just one day:

 10. Walkway Landscaping Ideas

 No walkway idea is complete without landscaping to accent its borders.
 A front yard or garden path can be its own work of art trailing through a simple grass lawn.
-However, most walkway ideas look best when embellished with plants that complement the décor.
+However, most walkway ideas look best when embellished with plants that complement the decor.

 Decorative or flowering grasses make beautiful borders, set in clusters along the way.
 If you already have mature trees and shrubs that you want to keep, weave your walkway around them.
 Be mindful that tree roots can eventually crack concrete.
-This can wreck your carefully-crafted path.
+This can wreck your carefully crafted path.
 If you’re landscaping from scratch, avoid planting trees too close to your walkway.